 Land and Building Surveying

-What is building surveying?
+What is a measured building surveying?

 What do land surveyors do?

 A land surveyor measures an agreed project area to record the features and the topography in three-dimensions.
 Experienced or qualified land surveyors recognise how critical the data surveyed is for project planning.
 An accurate graphical record of the site is paramount for all consultants involved in the project from start to finish.